birdiecare/hatch/README.md

 ```ts
 import { MyDTO } from '@mycompany/my-service-client/models/my-models.public-models';
 ```
 ⚠️  Note that public model files currently do not support any other imports than `@nestjs/swagger` and `class-validator`.
 If you import anything else, they will fail to compile.
+These two dependencies are peer-dependencies of the generated client package and should be installed in your consuming project if you use the public models feature.

 ## How does Hatch work "under the hood"?